micmejia/bible-dump/AMPC/Hebrews/Heb 8.md

 When God speaks of a new [covenant or agreement], He makes the first one obsolete (out of use).
-And what is obsolete (out of use and annulled because of age) is ripe for disappearance _and_ to be dispensed with altogether. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And what is obsolete (out of use and annulled because of age) is ripe for disappearance _and_ to be dispensed with altogether.